-Homemade Easter eggs are immensely fun, entirely bespoke and very simple to throw together.
+Homemade candied Easter eggs are immensely fun, entirely bespoke and very simple to throw together.
 Delight your recipients and learn how to temper chocolate in the process in this Easter egg recipe.

 THIS POST CONTAINS AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.